 VICE grip on Youth

-Today, the mantle of the dispossessed, the champion of presumed lost causes is occupied by a magazine, with a global reach and $2.5bn worth from a 20 year life-span.
+Today, the mantle of the dispossessed, the champion of the youth and those with presumably with lost causes is occupied by a global production outfit which started off humbly as as magazine, now with a global reach and $2.5bn worth from a 20 year life-span.

-The Net, where content and language style has no fixed boundaries has enabled the 1994 Canadian startup VICE Magazine to successfully self-proclaim itself as the voice of a generation.
+The Net, where content and language style has no fixed boundaries has enabled the 1994 Canadian startup VICE Magazine to successfully become the voice of a generation.

 A measure of how important it’s become to politicians is its access to the potential prime ministers news briefings during the UK general election.